mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 1) Pausing after a partial surge in purchases will give outside sellers an opportunity to see where the liquidity is and move their listings over from other markets to Freeroam, which will keep our average entry price low.

 2) Transparency is a double edged sword.
 Letting all holders know when a vote is passed is noble, but a minority will still look to take advantage.
 Covert staggering and misdirection will discourage opportunists who plan to list lower than floor to "sell into the sweep".
 If sellers can't time when the DAO is spending that proposal's budget, they'll be discouraged to plan or time the sweep, and the price will behave more organically as it did before any proposal was approved.

+3) If the two solutions above still don't produce favorable market results, this proposal authorizes Boss DAO leadership to make a judgement call to purchase the assets on a different marketplace once they meet or exceed a threshold of a 15% discount from Freeroam floor.

 ### Conclusion: